pikelet-lang/pikelet/book/src/appendix00-01-semantics.md

 \\]

 In C-CONV we flip the direction of the type checker, comparing the type of the expected term for [alpha equivalence] with the inferred term.

-Note that we could change 2. to check for subtyping instead of alpha equivalence.
+Note that we could alternatively check for subtyping instead of alpha equivalence.
 This could be useful for implementing a cumulative universe hierarchy.

 [alpha equivalence]: https://en.wikipedia.org/wiki/Lambda_calculus#Alpha_equivalence